brucemack/brucemack.github.io/_posts/2025-10-26-asl-dsp-notes.md

 the sub-audible CTCSS tone from the audio input.
 From the comment in the code this is an "IIR 6 pole High pass filter, 300 Hz corner with 0.5 db ripple."

-Taking the coefficients from the code and putting them into the customary Direct Form I ("b/a") used for IIR filters gives this:
+Taking the coefficients from the code and reformatting them a bit so that they are in the customary Direct Form I ("b/a") used for IIR filters gives this:

 ```
 b = [0.5727761454663172, -3.4366568727979034, 8.591642181994757, -11.455522909326344, 8.591642181994757, -3.4366568727979034, 0.5727761454663172 ]